 Water Main and Fire Hydrant Flushing

-Water main/Fire Hydrant flushing is part of the City's annual maintenance and done to remove minerals and sediment that accumulate in the water lines over the course of a year.
+Water main/Fire Hydrant flushing is part of the City's annual maintenance program to remove minerals and sediment that accumulate in the water lines.
 This preventative maintenance also allows us to check and record water pressure to ensure the water system is functioning properly.

 Monthly reports containing daily usage are submitted to the MDEQ for their records.
 With the population remaining stable, it is logical to assume the water consumption of the city will maintain its current trend.
 However, for system evaluation purposes and to ensure sufficient supply, a minimal growth rate of 1.0% is projected for the next twenty years.
 With this growth rate, the City’s average day demand is projected to be 745 gpm (611 gpm x (1.01)20) with a projected maximum day demand of 1270 gpm (1041 gpm x (1.
 01)20).
 Conversely, if we assume a more robust growth rate of 3% and that the City’s firm capacity remains fixed we would anticipate the City being able to meet the average day demand for the next 32 years.
 The current average annual day of 0.88 MGD which equates to a flow 611 gallons per minute represents approximately 38% of the actual firm capacity.